How to Apply for A Florida Medical Marijuana Card

 To qualify for the OMMU’s medical marijuana program, you will need to have a qualifying medical condition.
 Florida doctors can prescribe cannabis to patients with the following conditions:

 You may also qualify if you have a terminal illness diagnosed by a physician other than the doctor who certified you for medical marijuana.
-Chronic, nonmalignant pain may be eligible for a cannabis prescription if the pain is caused by or originated from a qualifying condition.
+Chronic, nonmalignant pain may be eligible for a cannabis recommendation if the pain is caused by or originated from a qualifying condition.

 If you don’t have a condition on the state’s approved list, Florida does allow patients to seek medical marijuana if they have a condition comparable to those on the pre-approved list.
-Speak to a licensed physician to determine if your health issue qualifies.
+Speak to a licensed qualified to determine if your health issue qualifies.

-Your first step in applying for a Florida cannabis card is to seek a certification from a qualified doctor.
+Your first step in applying for a Florida cannabis card is to seek a certification from a qualified physician.
 The OMMU has stricter regulations than many states when it comes to these physicians; your doctor must be in good standing and complete a 2-hour course through the Florida Medical Association or Florida Osteopathic Medical Association.

 When you find a physician, they will need to conduct a full examination and ask you questions about your medical history.
 At the end of your appointment, your doctor will determine whether you have a qualifying condition and, if you do, enter your information into the Florida Medical Marijuana Use Registry (MMUR).